webplatform/docs/html/elements/video/index.md

 .ogg = Theora + Vorbis
 .webm = VP8 + Vorbis

 All modern browsers support the <code><video></code> tag, but not all support all 3 encodings.
-The <a href="http://www.webmproject.org/">WebM</a> project is one open-source effort that Chrome and Firefox supports.
+The WebM project is one open-source effort that Chrome and Firefox supports.

 == Server MIME Types ==